-- 3 When the boot device list appears, highlight CD/DVD/CD-RW Drive and press <Enter>. - 4 Select the Boot from CD-ROM option from the menu that appears and press <Enter>. - 5 Type 1 to start the ResourceCD menu and press <Enter> to proceed. - 6 Select Run the 32 Bit Dell Diagnostics from the numbered list.
-If multiple versions are listed, select the version appropriate for your computer.
+- 3 When the boot device list appears, highlight IDE CD-ROM DeviceCD/DVD/CD-RW Drive and press <Enter>. - 4 Select the Boot from CD-ROM option from the menu that appears and press <Enter>. - Type 1 to start the CD menu and press <Enter> to proceed. - 6 Select Run the 32 Bit Dell Diagnostics from the numbered list.
+If multiple versions are listed, select the version appropriate for your computer. - 7 When the Dell Diagnostics Main Menu appears, select the test you want to run.